jc00ke/jc00ke.github.io/_drafts/a-kind-of-map-reduce-in-sql.md

 August has 31 days, September has 30.
 This approach handles leap years in February too.

-Now we need to find the actual average per day based on the month:
+We now need to find the actual average per day based on the month:

 {% highlight sql %}
 average_per_day_recurring as (